 Plate armour is made from pieces of iron or steel plate.

 While there are some early predecessors such as the Roman 'Lorica Segmentata' or Greek 'cuirass', full metal pate armour that covered the entire body did not start to appear until the late medieval period although small individual pieces of plate armour appeared in the 12th and 13th centuries - initally to cover the knee and elbow joints but as metal working and armouring developed more and more pieces of plate armour started to appear so by the late 14th and early 15th centuries full metal plate armour began to appear and over the next couple of centuries added refinements made plate armour lighter and more effective.

 Lord of Battles makes a range of plate armour items in mild steel from across the broad medieval period.
-We only illustrate a few examples of what we can supply for you here.

 All of our armour is in 16 gauge (1.6mm) - which is suitable for jousting and re-eactment combat use where protection is a priority such as for the body, shoulders, upper arms and upper legs.
 It is also suitable for light contact use (e.g. LARP).

 Sometimes we can obtain thinner gauges 18 or 20 gauge (1.2mm or 1.0mm steel) - which is slightly lighter than our standard 16 gauge but we do not hold these thinner gauges in stock so if you want items in thinner gauges then minimum order quantities (8 per item) are required for us to arrange manufacture.

 Our plate armour is not tailor made for the individual unlike custom made plate armour that you can obtain from professional armourers.
 Rather our armour is more high end "munitions grade" armour which most soldiers would have used.

 Our plate armour for limbs and hands is made in one size which will most most people with not much more than minor adjustments.